 Through involvement in sport our students give a commitment and loyalty to the team and team demands; work cooperatively with others towards team goals; strive at all times to achieve and to give of their optimum performance.
 Students are taught to show respect for others, themselves, rules and the spirit in which competition is held by exhibiting exemplary sportsmanship at all times.

 Inter-house sporting competitions involve all students in Swimming, Athletics and Cross-Country.
 Inter-school sporting competitions involve a large number of students representing the College in a variety of sports outside school hours.
 Currently, Shalom College is a member of the Bundaberg and District Secondary School Sport Association.
-For more infomation see the Bundaberg District School Sport Website www.bundyschoolsport.com
+For more information see the Bundaberg District School Sport Website www.bundyschoolsport.com

 Rowing is the ultimate team and individual sport that challenges you physically and mentally.
 Rowing teachers’ valuable life and interpersonal skills such as teamwork, communication, relationships, leadership, commitment etc on and off the water.
 Rowing is a unique sport that is only offered in high school.